The Ultimate Guide to Credit Cards

 Best Secured Cards for 600 to 650 Credit Scores

-If your credit score isn’t yet high enough to earn you the unsecured credit card of your dreams, you may want to consider a secured card offering.
-While these cards will require a refundable security deposit for approval, they’re a great way to improve your credit profile without paying a lot in fees.
+If your credit score isn’t quite high enough for the unsecured card you’ve been dreaming about, think about a secured card instead.
+These cards require a refundable security deposit, but they offer a great way to enhance your credit profile without high fees.

 • No annual or hidden fees, and you can earn unlimited 1.5% cash back on every purchase, every day.
 See if you're approved in seconds